 What you can do to stay safe on the road

 The COVID-19 pandemic is not yet behind us.
 Now, more than ever, we should all be engaging in safe driving practices.
-While on the road, please make sure that you and any other passengers that may be in your vehicle are wearing seatbelts.
+While on the road, please make sure that you are wearing your seatbelt.
 Remember to follow the relevant speed limit and to use the appropriate turning signals.
 Also, it should go without saying to never engage in risky driving behaviors like distracted driving or drunk driving.

 Contact Us Today

-If you or a family member have been a victim in a car accident due to any of these risky driving behaviors, contact us today to find out how we can help.
+If you have been a victim of a car accident due to any of these risky driving behaviors, contact us today to find out how we can help.
 Your focus should be on healing, we will take care of everything else.
-Call us for a free consultation at (813) 915-1110 or fill out our online contact form and we will get back to you as soon as possible.
+Call us for a free consultation at 813-915-1110 or fill out our online contact form and we will get back to you as soon as possible.